troybeglinger/Code-Samples/README.md

 # Code-Samples
 An open repository of code projects I've enjoyed working on.

+# Crown Clothing
+Completed in 2020 as part of a React development course.
+It uses React, Redux, React Hooks, React Suspense, React Router, GraphQL, Context API, Firebase, Redux-Saga, Stripe and more.

 # Dice War
 Completed in 2020 as part of a web development boot camp.
 It uses JavaScript ES6, HTML, and CSS.